-- Have not been determined to be actively infected with COVID-19; - Do not have a fever, cough, or other symptoms of COVID-19 as listed on the CDC website; - Have not been in close contact with anyone known or suspected to have tested positive for COVID-19 in the previous 14 days; and - Have not returned from travel or traveled through an area with state or local travel restrictions that mandate quarantine upon arrival home in the previous 14 days.
+- Have not been determined to be actively infected with COVID-19; - Do not have a fever, cough, or other symptoms of COVID-19 as listed on the CDC website; and - If not fully vaccinated, have not been in close contact with anyone known or suspected to have tested positive for COVID-19 in the previous 10 days or in the previous 7 days if tested for COVID with negative results on day 5 post exposure.

-This self-certification will create a continuing duty on the part of the employees to notify their supervisor and students to notify the applicable University official if the answer to any of the questions over the course of time becomes "no."
+This self-certification will create a continuing duty on the part of the employees to notify their supervisors and students to notify the applicable University officials if the answer to any of the questions over the course of time becomes "no."